abriljordan/ga_blog/docs/student-tracker/manage-notes.md

 **How to add notes to a single student**
 1. Navigate to the student and then click the pencil icon.
 2. Write your note.
+Fill out the required fields (# of minutes, note, learning period, learning category, learning venue).
 3. Click Save.

 **How to add notes from a student's profile page**
 1. Click the student’s Local ID to view the profile.
 2. Click the pencil icon in the left side of the window.
 3. Write your note.
+Fill out the required fields (# of minutes, note, learning period, learning category, learning venue).
 4. Click Save.